MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Invariant Learning; Causality.
   - Digest: We introduce Invariant Risk Minimization (IRM), a learning paradigm to estimate invariant correlations across multiple training distributions.
 To achieve this goal, IRM learns a data representation such that the optimal classifier, on top of that data representation, matches for all training distributions.
 Through theory and experiments, we show how the invariances learned by IRM relate to the causal structures governing the data and enable out-of-distribution generalization.

+- A Fourier Perspective on Model Robustness in Computer Vision. [[paper]](https://arxiv.org/abs/1906.08988v3) [[code]](https://github.com/google-research/google-research/tree/master/frequency_analysis)
+  - Dong Yin, Raphael Gontijo Lopes, Jonathon Shlens, Ekin D. Cubuk, Justin Gilmer. *NeurIPS 2019*
+  - Key Word: Corruption Robustness; Frequency.
+  - Digest: We investigate recently observed tradeoffs caused by Gaussian data augmentation and adversarial training.
+We find that both methods improve robustness to corruptions that are concentrated in the high frequency domain while reducing robustness to corruptions that are concentrated in the low frequency domain.

+- A Closed-Form Learned Pooling for Deep Classification Networks. [[paper]](https://arxiv.org/abs/1906.03808v1)
+  - Vighnesh Birodkar, Hossein Mobahi, Dilip Krishnan, Samy Bengio.
+  - Key Word: Corruption Robustness; Pooling.
+  - Digest: We propose a way to enable CNNs to learn different pooling weights for each pixel location.
+We do so by introducing an extended definition of a pooling operator.
+This operator can learn a strict super-set of what can be learned by average pooling or convolutions.

 - Towards Non-I.I.D.
 Image Classification: A Dataset and Baselines. [[paper]](https://arxiv.org/abs/1906.02899)
   - Yue He, Zheyan Shen, Peng Cui. *Pattern Recognition*
   - Key Word: Dataset; Distribution Shift.
   - Digest: We construct and release a Non-I.I.D. image dataset called NICO, which uses contexts to create Non-IIDness consciously.
 Compared to other datasets, extended analyses prove NICO can support various Non-I.I.D. situations with sufficient flexibility.
 Meanwhile, we propose a baseline model with ConvNet structure for General Non-I.I.D. image classification, where distribution of testing data is unknown but different from training data.

+- MNIST-C: A Robustness Benchmark for Computer Vision. [[paper]](https://arxiv.org/abs/1906.02337v1) [[code]](https://github.com/google-research/mnist-c)
+  - Norman Mu, Justin Gilmer.
+  - Key Word: Corruption Robustness; Benchmark.
+  - Digest: We introduce the MNIST-C dataset, a comprehensive suite of 15 corruptions applied to the MNIST test set.

 - Improving Robustness Without Sacrificing Accuracy with Patch Gaussian Augmentation. [[paper]](https://arxiv.org/abs/1906.02611)
   - Raphael Gontijo Lopes, Dong Yin, Ben Poole, Justin Gilmer, Ekin D. Cubuk.